Yoon standoff shakes South Korea to the core – DW – 01/03/2025

 Yoon standoff shakes South Korea to the coreJanuary 3, 2025

-Yoon's lawyers insist that the warrant for his arrest is "illegal and invalid."
+Yoon's lawyers have insisted that the warrant for his arrest is "illegal and invalid."
 The legal team has filed an injunction and even pledged legal action against the anti-corruption agency.

 Serving warrant 'practically impossible'